MurphyPone/murphypone.github.io/src/content/voyager.md

 $$
 [^4]

-Thus, $m' / h \mod 2$ yields $\color{green}1100001011$ which is said to be the **syndrome** of the message.
+Thus, $m' / h \mod 2$ yields $\color{green}1100001011$: the **syndrome** of the message.
 The 11-bit zero vector is replaced with the syndrome, and if decoded with a Hamming polynomial the resultant syndrome or remainder will be 0:

 $$
 \color{red}101010101010 \; \color{green}01100001011 \color{black}/ \color{blue} 101011100011\color{black} = 0 \mod 2